Onlineberatung/documentation/docs/backend/create-core-data-import-users.md

 ---

 # Entering Data
-For the online counselling service, master data (consulting offices, consultants, etc.) need to be created.
-By default, one example consulting agency and one consultant are created in the system at setup.
-For this purpose, the following REST API endpoints should be used.
+In order to enter master data (consulting offices, consultants, etc.) for the online counselling service, the following REST API endpoints needs to be used.
+By default, one example consulting agency and one consultant are created in the system at setup, those can be deleted or disabled.

 ## Obtaining an authorization token
 In order to use the REST APIs to populate the system with data, one has to obtain an authorization